 Second, the ability of tired players to reach the bench for a line change will decrease when the opposing team pulls its goalie.
 Typically, players that are exhausted by a long shift are able to escape to the bench either by having their goalie stop play or by getting a lucky bounce off of a missed shot, blocked shot, errant pass, or rebound, which then allows them to clear the puck out of their zone and complete a line change.
 When playing 5-on-6, however, the likelihood of a goalie being able to force a stoppage of play by making a save decreases, because the goalie’s vision is more likely to be obstructed and the shots that the goalie faces are likely to be harder to save.
 The likelihood of getting a lucky bounce also decreases, as there is less open ice and there is less likely to be a blocked or missed shot.
 Plus, even if there is a lucky bounce, it will still be difficult for tired players to clear the zone against six attackers.
 As such, the tired team may be unable to change lines, and so become even more tired, making the situation even more favourable for the trailing team.
 And, even if the tired team’s goalie does succeed in stopping play, the trailing team could simply choose to put its goalie back in net for the ensuing face-off.

 Third, the willingness of players to even attempt to score an empty net goal will decrease the more tired they become.
-The reason for this is that if such a scoring attempt fails, it will most likely result either in an icing (which, if the tired team has no time-outs remaining, will lead to an even greater tiredness imbalance between the two teams, and to a face-off during which the trailing team would have the option of putting its goalie back into the game) or in an odd-man rush (because tired players will be much less able to get back on defence).
+The reason for this is that if such a scoring attempt fails, it will most likely result either in an icing (which will lead to an even greater tiredness imbalance between the two teams, especially now that there has been a rule change that prevents coaches from using their timeout after an icing) or in an odd-man rush (because tired players will be much less able to get back on defence).
 As a result, rather than try to score, the tired team may instead focus on trying to get a line change in.
 During any such line change, the trailing team will usually be able to put its goalie back in if it wants to do so.

 Fourth, pulling you goalie can allow you to bring your own best offensive player fresh off the bench, at a time when your own players already on the ice are likely to be relatively tired.